-Relax on the porch after a day of hiking or wine tasting; sit in front of the fireplace in your room reading a good book and planning your next adventure.
-With two stories of wrap-around porches, seven fireplaces, views of the Blue Ridge Mountains and Shenandoah National Park, restaurants and a distillery within walking distance, shops, galleries, wineries and antiques, Hopkins Ordinary is your retreat no matter the time of year.
+Relax on the porch after a day of hiking or wine tasting, enjoy fresh beer in our nan0-brewery, or sit in front of the fireplace in your room reading a good book and planning your next adventure.
+Hopkins Ordinary has two stories of wrap-around porches, seven fireplaces, and beautiful views of the Blue Ridge Mountains and Shenandoah National Park, all within walking distance of restaurants, shops, art galleries, antique stores, and the famous Copper Fox Distillery.
+Hopkins Ordinary is your retreat no matter the time of year.

 Hopkins Ordinary is a bed and breakfast inn located in the historic village of Sperryville, Virginia, and is listed on the National Register of Historic Places.
 Hopkins Ordinary was built around 1820 by John Hopkins, who opened a roadside inn and tavern that also served as a stagecoach stop.
 In those days, it was known as an Ordinary, serving the “ordinary” needs of the traveler.